Finding Pet-Friendly Housing

 6. Get references.
 Show proof that you and your pets are good citizens.
 This includes letters of references from previous landlords, as well as a letter from your veterinarian showing that your pets are up-to-date on vaccinations, flea/tick treatment, and are spayed/neutered.

 7. Show extra care.
 Landlords may be concerned about animals being out of control, so it may help to explain, for example, if your cats are indoor only and your dog has a regular dog walker or doggie day care and isn't left outside without you.

 8. Get renter's insurance.
 This added protection may help sway a potential landlord to allow pets.
-Also, some insurance companies such as Farmer's Insurance, will provide homeowner's insurance for landlords that doesn't discriminate by a dog's breed.
+Also, some insurance companies will provide homeowner's insurance for you or your landlord, and don't discriminate by dog breed.